ajvincent/motherhen/README.md

 1. In GitHub, create a new repository by using this repository as a template.
 2. Clone your repository locally.
 3. `npm run install -P`.
 4. Create a .mozconfig file.
-See [test/newapp-sym.mozconfig] for an example.
+See [test/newapp-sym.mozconfig](test/newapp-sym.mozconfig) for an example.
 For now, leave the project name and app basename as "hatchedegg".
 5. `npm run setup` will launch a command-line wizard to guide you through crafting a Motherhen configuration file.
-This wizard will eventually ask you for a new project name, and apply it if you give it one.
+This wizard will eventually ask you for a new project name, and replace "hatchedegg" with it if you give it one.
 6. The wizard will give you a command at the end to run, like `./cli/motherhen.mjs create --config=./test/.motherhen-config.json`.
 Run this command to set up your integration repository, where Mozilla code and your code will be joined together.
 7. `./cli/motherhen.mjs mach configure --config=./test/.motherhen-config.json` to configure your integration repository.
 8. `./cli/motherhen.mjs mach build --config=./test/.motherhen-config.json` to compile your project.